Carfilzomib or Bortezomib with Lenalidomide and Dexamethasone in Treating Patients with Newly Diagnosed Multiple Myeloma, COBRA Study

 - Acute infection requiring systemic antibiotics, antivirals, or antifungals within two weeks prior to first dose

 - Known seropositive for or active viral infection with human immunodeficiency virus (HIV), hepatitis B virus (HBV) or hepatitis C virus (HCV).
-Patients who are seropositive because of hepatitis B virus vaccine are eligible
+Patients who are seropositive because of hepatitis B virus vaccine or are asymptomatic HBV carriers are eligible

 - Non-hematologic malignancy or non-myeloma hematologic malignancy within the past 3 years except a) adequately treated basal cell, squamous cell skin cancer, thyroid cancer, carcinoma in situ of the cervix, or prostate cancer < Gleason grade 6 with stable prostate specific antigen levels or cancer considered cured by surgical resection alone

-I. To compare progression free survival (PFS) between carfilzomib, lenalidomide, and dexamethasone (KRd) and bortezomib, lenalidomide and dexamethasone (VRd) arms after randomization.
+I. To compare progression free survival (PFS) at 24 months and minimal residual disease (MRD) at 12 months between carfilzomib, lenalidomide, and dexamethasone (KRd) and bortezomib, lenalidomide and dexamethasone (VRd) arms after randomization.

-II.
-To compare the efficacy (rate of partial response [PR], very good partial response [VGPR], complete response [CR], and stringent complete response [sCR]) across entire treatment in high risk and low risk patients at indicated time points and as best response of KRd vs. VRd after randomization.
+III.
+To compare the efficacy (rate of partial response [PR], very good partial response [VGPR], complete response [CR], and stringent complete response [sCR]) across entire treatment in high risk and low risk patients at indicated time points and as best response of KRd versus (vs.) VRd after randomization.